Key information

 Approved for Cumberland City Council

-The project will establish a community garden in Central Park, Lidcombe to allow for local community members to meet, and grow food and flowers.
-The project will deliver a community garden consisting of fences, raised garden beds, footpaths and planting
+The Lidcombe Community Garden Project will establish a community garden in Central Park, Lidcombe to allow local community members to meet, and grow food and flowers.
+The project will deliver a community garden consisting of fences, raised garden beds, footpaths and planting to create an attractive, functional inclusive space for the local community.

 $66,638 was approved by